A person cutting up a piece of freshly baked meat on a wooden cutting board.

 • Breakfast: Fried eggs with sausage

-• Lunch: Chicken thighs with skin, roasted
+• Lunch: Roasted chicken thighs with skin

 • Dinner: Beef liver with butter